7 Team Building Games for Remote Teams

 This game eliminates the awkwardness and adds some fun into the process.

 The rules are simple: you bring everyone to a video conference and you ask each team member to tell three truths and one lie about themselves.
-The lie should be realistically framed, so it won’t be easy for the others to identify it.
+The lie should be realistically framed, so it won’t be easy for others to identify it.

 The other team members should guess what the lie is.
 Once every member is done guessing, the truth will be revealed.
 The ones who guessed correctly gain points.